Deadline: April 15, 2021

 Two separate applications by co-PIs on the same R01 will not reviewed.

 Questions regarding eligibility prior to submission of an application can be addressed to Sue Jinks-Robertson at firstname.lastname@example.org.

 2. Mechanism for Application

-- The chair's letter of endorsement, which names at least three faculty members outside the candidate's primary department who can provide an expert and unbiased review of the application.
+- The chair's letter of endorsement, which names at least four faculty members outside the candidate's primary department who can provide an expert and unbiased review of the application.

 - The investigator's updated NIH biosketch.